m0lentum/starframe/README.md

 # Running the test game

-There's not much to show here, but should you wish to check out my tiny test game, here's how:
+There's not much to show here, but should you wish to check out my tiny test game where you bump physics blocks around, here's how:

 **The manual way**